costa-group/circom_civer/mkdocs/docs/getting-started/civer.md

 # The CIVER tool

-`CIVER` is a verification tool that allows to verify some properties implemented in circom using the Z3 SMT-solver.
+`CIVER` is a verification tool that allows us to verify properties of circuits implemented using the circom programming language.
+The verification problem is first transformed to make it suitable for the state-of-the-art SMT solvers and then proved in a modular way.
+CIVER uses the Z3 SMT-solver as back-end.

 CIVER is activated when compiling a circuit using the flag `--civer`.